How to Manage Medication Side Effects

 3) Review the patient package insert (PPI) included with your prescriptions: All prescriptions include a PPI that contains information on the medication, indications and usage, contraindications, warnings, precautions, and dosage administration.
 This is a quick way to reference any possible side effects so that you know what to be on the lookout for.
 Take the time to read it and reach out to your prescribing physician or pharmacist with any questions.

 4) Contact your pharmacist: Pharmacists are responsible for patient safety and often act as the bridge between a patient and physician when there are questions about a patient's medications.
 Pharmacists review all of a patient's current medications to identify any potential adverse effects, and are available to answer questions about your medications' intended use and effects.
-Look for pharmacies that make it easy for you to ask questions; Alto's pharmacists are available via phone, text and secure message in our mobile app.
+Look for pharmacies that make it easy for you to ask questions; Alto’s pharmacists are always standing by to answer your questions by phone or in-app secure messaging.

 5) Be open to alternatives: Stay in contact with your doctor to discuss potential changes to your treatment plan if side effects present a problem.
 Your physician can evaluate other medications or treatment options if appropriate; simply forgoing treatment without consultation with your healthcare provider presents additional risks and is not advised.